• Skip to primary navigation

 a piece of keema naan freshly made

-The Secret To a Perfectly Soft & Chewy Naan
+The Secret to a Perfectly Soft & Chewy Naan

 Getting the consistency of the dough right is the key factor for achieving perfectly soft naan bread.
+The amount of flour in this recipe should be taken as a guide.

 When it comes to pastries, implementing the exact measurements in a recipe doesn't always guarantee perfect results due to external factors such as humidity at your location, and the type of flour and yogurt that you use.

+Therefore, you should have a basic understanding of what the consistency of the dough should look like.
+And if necessary, you can adjust the amount of flour in the recipe.
 The naan bread dough should be soft and sticky in order to achieve soft and fluffy naan bread.

 labeled ingredients for keema naan filling